 - Dropping food while eating

-Feline resorptive lesions (FORL), cervical line erosions, internal or external root resorptions, and neck lesions, commonly result in dental disease in cats that can cause significant drooling and oral pain, according to the Canadian Veterinary Medical Association.
+According to the Canadian Veterinary Medical Association, feline resorptive lesions (FORL), cervical line erosions, internal or external root resorptions, and neck lesions commonly result in dental disease in cats that can cause significant drooling and oral pain.

 FORL is a painful gum disease in cats that can cause mouth sensitivity, foul mouth odor, fractures of the teeth, drooling, and inappetence.
 If left untreated, it can lead to chronic pain and subsequent weight loss in cats.

 A vet must treat infections.
 However, you can take steps to prevent your cat from getting infected.
 Some of these include keeping your cat indoors, ensuring up to date on vaccinations, limiting interactions with other pets, and washing your hands after handling other animals.

 Kidney failure can be seen in acute or chronic conditions.
 Cats with chronic renal failure (CRF), also called chronic kidney injury, often show clinical signs of increased thirst, weight loss, dilute urine, increased urination (seen as larger clumps in the litter box), foul mouth odor, and excessive drooling.

 This condition occurs when the kidneys can’t filter waste products, creatine, and BUN, out of the body.
 As these waste products accumulate in the bloodstream, they create uremic ulcers in the stomach, mouth, and esophagus.
 A vet often treats kidney disease with:

 - IV fluids